konstructio/colony-docs/docs/install/colony-prod/prereqs-colony.md

 To summarize:

-- Interface connected to out-of-band network and network boot should be untagged
+- Interface connected to out-of-band network and private network should be untagged
 - DHCP server running inside network boot
 - Internet Access